thegetty/quire-docs/content/api-docs/shortcodes.md

 Sample: `{{< q-backmatter >}}The text you want formatted here.{{< /q-backmatter >}}`

-Basic Usage: Wrapping text in `q-backmatter` will format the text in a manner similar to how footnotes and bibliographies are formatted.
+Basic Usage: Wrapping text in this shortcode will format it in a manner similar to how footnotes and bibliographies are formatted.
 Good for sections at the end of essays like Appendices, Acknowledgments, and Contributors Bios.

 Parameters: None.